sammuti/anthropic-quickstarts/computer-use-demo/README.md

 The container supports automatic configuration of Git credentials, allowing Claude to perform Git operations without manual authentication.
 To use this feature:

+1. Create a GitHub Personal Access Token:
+   - Go to GitHub → Settings → Developer settings → [Personal access tokens](https://github.com/settings/tokens)
+   - Click "Generate new token" (classic)
+   - Give your token a descriptive name
+   - Select the necessary scopes (at minimum: `repo` for private repositories or `public_repo` for public repositories)
+   - Click "Generate token"
+   - Copy the token immediately (you won't be able to see it again)

-1. Create a `.github-credentials` file in the root of the repository with the following format:
+2. Create a `.github-credentials` file in the root of the repository with the following format:
    ```
    username:github_token:email@example.com
    ```